jvalverr/Geo-LPsource/README.rst

 How it works?
 ============
-To prepare Geo-LPsource for use, you must execute the makefile file using the command 'make'.
+To prepare Geo-LPsource for use, you must execute the makefile file using as follow.

 ```
-$ cd Geo-LPsource
+$ cd Geo-LPsource/
 $ make
 ```